arfadmuzali/restui/README.md

 # RESTUI

 RESTUI is a Terminal User Interface API client designed for testing HTTP requests directly into your terminal.
+Look at [GUIDE.md](GUIDE.md) for shortcuts and keybinds

 ![Preview](assets/preview.png)